What are your Opening Times?

 Yes, when the lists are ready the link(s) will appear below:

 This year’s theme is Down on the Farm.
 We’re linking up with Meanwood Valley Urban Farm - who know what visitors we might be expecting!?
-Expect a whole herd of pumpclips featuring cows, sheep and possibly tractors.
-We’ll even have a Hop Shop to encourage people to grow their own.
+Look for a whole herd of pumpclips featuring cows, sheep and possibly tractors.
+We’ll even have a Hop Shop to encourage people to grow their own - see below for how to join in.

 What's all this about it being the last year at Pudsey Civic Hall?

-It's true - this will be our last year at Pudsey, due to unforeseen circumstances, which are beyond our control – but keep your eyes open for our new venue in 2018!
+It's true - this will be our last year at Pudsey, due to the Hall having substantial changes made to some of the rooms it will no longer be viable to have a festival there – but keep your eyes open for our new venue in 2018!
 We'll let you know just as soon as details are finalised.

 Did I hear that you can buy hops at the festival?